 Imagine what will happen when our collective worldview starts perceiving a higher human purpose.
 Everything will change.
 All the obstacles will take a back seat and remain simply that – obstacles along the way.
 They may still need to be overcome, but they will no longer be center stage in our existence.
 Perhaps that is why Ram Chandra of Shahjahanpur famously said, “No country or nation will survive without spirituality as its base, and every nation must sooner or later adopt the same course if she wants to maintain her very existence.”
 All it takes is a shift of focus towards the higher purpose of human existence once a day in meditation.
 Such a shift is life changing.

 Another piece of guidance from Patanjali is also life changing:

 apunya visayanam bhavanatah chitta prasadanam

-Consciousness is pacified by cultivating attitudes of friendship
+Consciousness is pacified by cultivating attitudes of

 towards everyone, mercy and compassion towards those